bitesite/spire-ruby/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `bundle exec rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/spire.
+Bug reports and pull requests are welcome on GitHub at https://github.com/bitesite/spire.

+We do not currently support the entire [Spire](http://www.spiresystems.com/) api.
+Any pull requests adding CRUD resources to this gem are appreciated.

 ## License